Searching for details:

 In the meantime, the Odyssey platform survived its own "adventures" on the way to the US.
 During a storm in the Bay of Biscay, a crane in the hangar of the platform collapsed onto the state-of-the-art rocket erector.
 On July 16-26, 1998, Russian engineers examined the damage in the port of Gibraltar.
 Another stop for repairs was made in Singapore.
-It would ultimately take half a million dollars and four months to replace and repair damaged hardware.
+It would ultimately take half a million dollars and four months to replace and repair the damaged hardware.
 Living up to its name, Odyssey finally made it to its home port in California on October 4, 1998.

-Although biggest technical problems were now resolved, Sea Launch was suddenly hit with another disaster, this time bureaucratic.
-On July 27, 1998, State Department suspended Technical Assistance Agreement, TAA, which allowed Boeing's involvement in the development phase of the project.
+Although the biggest technical problems were now resolved, Sea Launch was suddenly hit with another disaster, this time bureaucratic.
+On July 27, 1998, the State Department suspended the Technical Assistance Agreement, TAA, which allowed Boeing's involvement in the development phase of the project.
 The suspension was a result of more than 200 violations of the technology transfer procedures admitted by Boeing representatives.
 In turn, the World Bank suspended its part of funding of the Sea Launch project.
-After paying a 10-million dollar fine for alleged violations, and a three-month delay in practically all Sea Launch operations in Long Beach, all parties signed amended agreement, lifting restrictions on future work.
-The normal business was resumed on Oct.
+After paying a 10-million dollar fine for alleged violations, and a three-month delay in practically all Sea Launch operations in Long Beach, all parties signed an amended agreement, lifting restrictions on future work.
+Normal business was resumed on Oct.
 21, 1998.
 In the middle of November, Sea Launch and RKK Energia signed a contract for the conclusion of autonomous and the continuation of general testing of the complex.
 The first test launch was scheduled for March 14, 1999.

 On Jan.
 23, 1999, the first Zenit-3SL rocket was for the first time erected on the launch platform during so-called dry tests in the port of Long Beach.
 In March 1999, the Zenit-3SL rocket flew its first test mission from the Sea Launch platform, successfully delivering a demo satellite into orbit.